us0p/interview_preparation/software_architecture/principles/clean_architecture.md

 by an inner circle, especially if those formats are generate by a framework in an outer circle.

-## Entities
+## Entities - Enterprise Business Rules
 Entities encapsulate Enterprise wide business rules.
-An entity be used by many different applications in the enterprise.
+An entity can be used by many different applications in the enterprise.
 They encapsulate the most general and high-level rules.
 They are the least likely to change when something external changes.
 They are designed to evolve with the business logic.